 Scenarios for discussion

-There are several different types of journaling.
+Several different types of journaling exist.
 Please refer to the list of journal types (PDF) for various models of journals.
-It is recommended that faculty try different types of journal styles, as taking a different approach engages students in different ways to enhance the learning experience.
+Faculty should try different types of journal styles, as taking a different approach engages students in different ways to enhance the learning experience.

 Reflection questions geared towards different stages of the service-learning experience can be used with any of the styles mentioned above.